sam-wheeler/prettifyPlus/README.md

 2. Option to add code to clipboard

-To use, download the JS (either uncompressed or min version) and CSS files, and link to them in the HEAD section of your page
+To use, download either the uncompressed or minimized/optimized JS and CSS files, and link to them in the HEAD section of your page

-The links should be placed AFTER referencing jQuery
+The reference to the JS should be placed AFTER referencing jQuery

 The plugin has been tested using jQuery 2.0.0, though is likely compatible down to 1.8.x